“All healing is essentially the release from fear.”

 READ MORE: YAHOO!
 Health

 I was depressed from an early age.
 As a child, I always wanted to be dead.
+I know now that it was probably after my clitoridectomy.
+I was bereft.
 Life didn’t seem worth living.
-One night, when my parents were asleep, I went to the kitchen to get a knife to cut out my heart, but I was too small to reach the sharp knives – I didn’t even know where they were kept.
+I went to the kitchen to get a knife to cut out my heart, but I was too small to reach the sharp knives – I didn’t even know where they were kept.

-Religion often makes life on earth sound like a prison sentence, a valley of tears, after which – if you are perfect (and who among us could claim that?) – at any rate, if you are perfect, you get to go to “heaven” and experience something that might or might not be all that much better than what you have known on earth… but there are no guarantees and there are many hoops to jump through.
+Depression is not irrational.
+It is a diagnosis that is like that drawer in the kitchen where you put everything you don’t know what to do with.
+Depression is an accumulation of legitimate, but unreleased fears, angers and sorrows.
+Our society does not allow grieving and does not offer anything much better than “you are born, life is for suffering, technology advances, and then you die.”.
+Religion often makes life on earth sound like a prison sentence, a valley of tears, after which – if you are perfect – you get to go to “heaven” and experience something that might or might not be all that much better than what you have known on earth… but there are no guarantees on any level.

 Another way to say that is, “The Kingdom of Heaven is within you.”
 It is!
 And it can be known NOW.
 But only one thing can exist in one place at one time, so as long as we hold on to negative feelings from the past, we do not feel that beauty that already exists in our own hearts.

 I came to understand that I had something important to do here on planet earth.
-Until I released all that old baggage, until I released everything that was blocking me from feeling my heart, I might just have to come back over and over and do it all again.
-What a horrible thought that was!
-And so I began to do my work and began to let go of that old and ugly fear, sorrow, anger… and am still engaged in that process.
+Until I released all that old baggage, I might just come back over and over again – no way!
+And so I began to do my work and began to let go of all that old and ugly stuff.

 We are fortunate in this age to have lots of help – from people and healing systems like Jed Diamond, Byron Katie’s “The Work”, Gary Craig’s “EFT – Emotional Freedom Technique”, Hale Dwoskin’s “The Sedona Method”, and many others.
 It’s all about healing – letting go of fear/anger/sorrow.
 It’s why we’re here and why “stuff happens” – so that we feel the old stuff and release the past – to “forgive”, which is “for giving ourselves peace of mind, joy and health.”
 Feelings got stuck when we held our breath in fear.
 So whatever feelings come up, breathe into them… that’s how we tell ourselves that we’re safe here and now.